 these videos were taken by photographers of the US Army Signal Corps.
 If you discover any to not be in the public domain, please contact us and they will be removed immediately.

-Replacement soldiers are divided up among the units of 2nd Bn, 313th Infantry.
-A Sgt. checks in the men and assigns them to their new unit as they load up
+Replacement soldiers are divided up among the units of 2nd Bn, 313th Infantry Regiment.
+A sergeant checks in the men and assigns them to their new unit as they load up

 into trucks for transport to the front.
 12 October 1944. [ Read more ]

 On 6 January, at 0830, the 2nd BN, 314th Infantry Regiment, supported by a company of 749th tanks, moved out to Rohrwiller.
 Foggy conditions provided excellent cover,